 PWCs and other vessels must not exceed 5 knots (8kph) within 50 metres of swimmers, other vessels, wharfs, jettys, slipways, boat ramps and not exceed 5 knots when passing through a recognised anchorage for small craft.

 On-the-spot fines are applicable for operators found to be contravening these rules.

 Click here to download Maritime Safety Victoria’s ‘Ride Right’ brochure.

-On the 25th June 2019 Council adopted an advocacy paper that seeks an overhaul to current laws, licensing and enforcement of PWCs for the safety of all users within the coastal and marine environment.
-A link to the paper can be found on the Future of our Foreshore page.
+On 25 June 2019 Council adopted an advocacy paper that seeks a comprehensive overhaul to current laws, licensing and enforcement of PWCs for the safety of all users within the coastal and marine environment.
+Read more and access the paper on the Future of our Foreshore page.

 On-Water Hoon Laws

 Hoon behaviour is dangerous and may cause someone to get hurt.
 It can include:

 - Performing ‘doughnuts’ within 50 metres of swimmers or other water users

 - Speeding more than 5 knots (8km/h) within 50 metres of swimmers or within 200 metres of the shore